braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/email/transactional_message_api_campaign.md

 article_title: Transactional Email Campaigns
 page_order: 5

-description: "This reference article covers how to create and configure a new Braze Transactional Email Campaign."
+description: "This reference article covers how to create and configure a new Braze Transactional Email campaign."
 page_type: reference
 tool:
   - Campaigns